How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Results

-In a multi-task learning scenario, we analyzed the impact of task-specific label noise on task transfer.
-As described in the experiment section, Task1 (50 classes of CIFAR100) benefits from training together with the Task2 (other 50 classes of CIFAR100) in hard parameter sharing configuration.
+As described in the experiment section, Task1 (50 classes of CIFAR100) benefits from training together with Task2 (other 50 classes of CIFAR100) in hard parameter sharing configuration.
 In single-task learning, the average accuracy of Task1 was about 75.63 $\%$.
 When Task1 was trained with Task2 in a multi-task learning setting, the average accuracy improved to 79.50 $\%$, which is about 3.87 raw improvement (equivalently 5.11 percentage improvement).

 The average classification accuracy in Task2 was 80.9$\%$ at zero corruption.
-As expected Task2 accuracy dropped as the strength of corruption increased.
-As shown in Fig \ref{fig:multitask}, blue trend line starts at high accuracy and falls with an increase in corruption probability.
-The line falls slowly at first but drops drastically later approaching close to zero.
-The trend line of Task1 (red) is of greater importance to us than the trend in Task2, as we are analyzing the impact of task-specific noisy labels of Task2 on uncorrupted Task1.
-Initially, the line starts with a positive offset from STL line, which is due to the task transfer benefit achieved by training with Task2.
+As shown in Fig \ref{fig:multitask}, the blue trend line starts at high accuracy and falls with an increase in corruption probability.
+The line falls slowly at first but drops drastically later, approaching close to zero.
+The trend line of Task1 (red) is of greater importance to us than the trend in Task2.
+Initially, the line starts with a positive offset from the STL line due to the task transfer benefit achieved by training with Task2.
 Interestingly we start to lose the transfer benefit as Task2 is corrupted.
 At full corruption, the task transfer benefit completely vanishes and the multi-task learning performance in Task1 is almost the same as single-task performance.
-This result validates our hypothesis we proposed at the beginning that the task-specific noisy labels impact the task transfer benefit.
+This result validates the hypothesis we proposed that the task-specific noisy labels impact the task transfer benefit.
 It is important to note that multi-task test performance does not fall far below the single task test performance line.
-It suggests that the task-specific corruption doesn't introduce negative interference, but only reduces the task transfer benefit achieved from multi-task learning.
+It suggests that task-specific corruption doesn't introduce negative interference but only reduces the task transfer benefit achieved from multi-task learning.